 It’s the more mindful task management system for pen and paper.

-Choose your favorite items—a pen, a notebook, and your favorite digital device—and see how organizing and executing your daily plans can be a more mindful, efficient, and enjoyable process.
+It’s so easy to get started.
+Choose your favorite items—a pen, a notebook, and your digital device—and see how organizing and executing your daily plans can be a more mindful, efficient, and enjoyable process.

-Here are three of my top posts that introduce the power and ease of Zen-Journal.
+Here are three of my top posts that introduce the power and ease of ZenJo.